miroi/open-collection/README.md

 # open-collection

-Personal collection (storage) of scientific and educational open software data.
+Personal collection (storage) of various scientific and educational open software data.

+Use it as you wich.